Benefits of Teaching at a Yoga Studio

 1. You focus on being a yoga teacher, not a business owner.

 Generally speaking, you’re not expected to market classes or secure new leads for the studio.
-You don’t have to spend time to spread the word out to people, remind students to keep coming to class, or let them know the logistics etc. because all of that is being handled by the studio.
-You don’t have to worry about whether students will come because all you have to do is show up to teach.
+You don’t have to spread the word about your class schedule, remind students their membership is expiring, or let them know the travel logistics etc. because all of that is presumably handled by the studio.
+I mean, you can if you want to, but you don’t have to get into the weeds of the backend stuff.
+You can just show up to teach at the appointed time and date.

-A job isn’t perfect but what are you comfortable doing?
-This is where it is important to treat this job as a job, no matter what happens.
-Be professional in how you analyze situations, communicate, and bow out.
-Understand that your skills are not just teaching yoga but how easy you are to work with, and how likeable you are.
+A job isn’t perfect, so what are you willing to trade for your time, energy, and labour?
+It is important to be professional in how you conduct yourself with management and staff.
+Understand that your marketable skills are not just in teaching yoga but how easy you are to work with, and how reliable your word is.

-A final point here is that while some of the pressure is taken off you when you teach at studios, that also means you have less decision-making power because you are reliant on the whims of studios that ultimately get to say what classes to put on the schedule, who gets to teach or sub the classes.
+A final point here is that while some of the pressure is taken off you when you teach at studios, you also have less power in deciding what classes you teach.

 Something to consider here as well is that sometimes you get better teaching yoga, based on a studio’s criteria of what a yoga class is.
-That might not be what your idea of a good yoga class is, so it’s important to do the research to figure out if you actually like a studio’s classes.
+That might not be what your idea of a good yoga class is, so it’s important to know if you actually like a studio’s classes.
 Would you practice there?
 Would you recommend it to people?
-If the answer is yes, that will be a promising place to hone your teaching skills.
+If the answer to all of these questions is yes, that will be a promising place to hone your teaching skills.

 3. You build your yoga community.